fpserg/RealMe/docs/PRODUCT/BUILDING_MODE_PROTOCOL.md

 The Architect performs a final consistency review across the entire repository.

-Only files whose contents changed are returned.
+Only repository files whose contents changed are returned.

-Each updated file is emitted as a separate pasteable Markdown block.
+Each updated file is emitted as a **complete replacement Markdown document**.

+Replacement files must:

+- contain the entire document;
+- integrate all accepted architectural decisions;
+- remove superseded sections where necessary;
+- preserve repository consistency;
+- be immediately pasteable over the existing repository file.

+Partial amendments, patches and diff-style updates are never emitted.

+If the combined size of all changed files exceeds the maximum response size, the Architect emits them across consecutive messages, preserving file boundaries.
+The Building session is complete only after every changed replacement file has been emitted in full.

-Unchanged files are omitted.
+Unchanged repository files are omitted.

 ---